 The Innovation Hub is designed to help connect ideas to action and move research from the lab to the marketplace.
 It is funded through a $32 million Buffalo Billion II grant commitment and supports innovation at UB and its leading research partners, including Roswell Park Comprehensive Cancer Center, The Jacobs Institute, Hauptmann-Woodward Medical Research Institute and Kaleida Health.
 UB and its Hub partners collectively have more than $412 million in annual research, 30,000 students, and more than 3,000-plus faculty who are focused on making new discoveries and advances in medical device technology, diagnostics, healthcare delivery, software applications, materials, imaging, sustainability and other diverse innovative developments.
-The Innovation Hub will increase commercialization of technologies and will ultimately grow private investment and jobs in Western New York.
+The Innovation Hub is increasing commercialization of technologies and will ultimately grow private investment and jobs in Western New York.